aceinnolab/Inkycal/README.md

 # Setup

 ## Getting the Raspberry Pi Zero W ready
-1. Set up Wifi on the Raspberry Pi Zero W by copying the file **wpa_supplicant.conf** to the /boot directory and adding your Wifi details in that file.
+1. After [flashing Raspbian Stretch (Lite or Desktop)](https://www.raspberrypi.org/downloads/raspbian/), set up Wifi on the Raspberry Pi Zero W by copying the file **wpa_supplicant.conf** (from above) to the /boot directory and adding your Wifi details in that file.
 2. Create a simple text document named **ssh** in the boot directory to enable ssh.
 3. Expand the filesystem in the Terminal with **`sudo raspi-config --expand-rootfs`**
 4. Enable SPI by entering **`sudo sed -i s/#dtparam=spi=on/dtparam=spi=on/ /boot/config.txt`** in the Terminal